 Parliament called for the creation of a European armaments agency and for standardisation in defence in its resolution of 10 April 2002.
 Its resolution of 17 November 2005 on the Green Paper on defence procurement encouraged the Commission’s efforts to contribute to the gradual creation of a European defence equipment market.

-In its resolution of 22 November 2012 on the implementation of the CSDP, Parliament insisted on the fact that the strengthening of European capabilities should also result in the consolidation of the industrial and technological base of Europe’s defence industry.
+In its resolution of 22 November 2012 on the implementation of the common security and defence policy (CSDP), Parliament insisted on the fact that the strengthening of European capabilities should also result in the consolidation of the industrial and technological base of Europe’s defence industry.

-In two resolutions adopted in May 2015 and April 2016, Parliament called for an effective and ambitious European foreign and security policy and urged the Member States to define policy objectives based on common interests.
+In a resolution adopted in May 2015 and a resolution of April 2016, Parliament called for an effective and ambitious European foreign and security policy and urged the Member States to establish policy objectives based on common interests.
 Parliament proposed that a European Defence Union be launched as a matter of urgency in its resolution of 22 November 2016.

 Parliament called for increased contributions towards strengthening Ukraine’s defence capabilities in its resolution of 1 March 2022 on the Russian aggression against Ukraine.
 The Member States were asked to accelerate the provision of defensive weapons to Ukraine in response to clearly identified needs.

 In September 2023, Parliament adopted a position on the proposed regulation on EDIRPA.
-The co-legislators agreed, among other things, that the instrument would end in December 2025 rather than in 2024 and would have a budget of EUR 300 million.
+It reached an agreement with the Council that, among other things, the instrument would end in December 2025 rather than in 2024, and would have a budget of EUR 300 million.

 For more information on this topic, please see the website of the Committee on Industry, Research and Energy.